bwogit/CI_PP1_OCMII/README.md

 - I would like to take the opportunity to thank:
 - Above all God who never ever abandon me.
-- CodeInstitute and LWETB for this amazing opportunity
+- CodeInstitute and LWETB for giving me this amazing opportunity
-- My mentor Mo Shami for his feedback, advice, guidance.
+- My mentor Mo Shami for his feedback, advice, guidance and constant support.
 - Myself for I have never worked so hard and learned so much in the process.

+## Developper's note

+- This is my very first website.
+I could not have predicted the sheer amount of work required to produce a profesional finished product.
+I have learned enough so far to know that if I were to start from scratch, I would do things differently.
+For instance document the work as I went along.
+It would have been easier. use a design framework like bootstrap. it would have resulted in a perhas cleaner result especially when debugging non-responsive elements.
+On to the next project!!!!!!